kev-kilo/text2json/to_do.md

 ## To Do

-~~- Feature: Open Text File~~
+~~- Feature: BASIC I/O ~~
-- Feature: Make New File
-- Feature: Write to Text File
-- Feature: Save Text File
-- Feature: Undo/Redo
+- Feature: Key-Value Pair Parser
-- Feature: Export to JSON file (plain)
+- Feature: Nesting Handler
-- Feature: Export to JSON file (formatted)
+- Feature:

 ## In Progress

-- Feature: Open Text File
+- Feature: Basic I/O
-    - prompt user for text file location
-    - read file location and open file
+    - Read a text file and write to JSON

 ## Done